VOLUNTEER

 France

-I spent two weeks in August 2019 with Dr. Du Plessis, Dominique and teammates that I've met there.
-It was the first I traveled alone so far from home and I won't exaggerate by saying that it has been probably the most beautiful trip I've been able to experience so far.
+I spent two weeks with Dr. Du Plessis, Dominique, and teammates I met there.
+It was the first time I had travelled alone so far from home, and I won't exaggerate when I say that it was probably the most beautiful trip I've had so far.

-For the experience itself, we have seen many wildlife animals.
-I never thought I'd see in two weeks all the animals I've seen and I've been very happy and satisfied about it.
-I saw elephants, plenty of giraffes, lions, rhinos, hippos, eagles, sable antelope and so on.
-Every moment of the experience was brand new and very unique.
+For the experience itself, we saw many wildlife animals.
+I never thought I'd see all the animals I've seen in two weeks, and I've been very happy and satisfied about it.
+I saw elephants, plenty of giraffes, lions, rhinos, hippos, eagles, sable antelope, and so on.
+Every moment of the experience was brand new and unique.

-I learnt how to do intravenous injections on buffalos, observed relocations and participated in them.
-I learnt how to work as a team, which I really appreciated, and assist Dr. Dup in his work as a wildlife veterinarian.
-I spent two (short!) amazing weeks and I of course intend to come back when I can!
+I learned how to give intravenous injections to buffalos, observed relocations, and participated in them.
+I also learned how to work as a team, which I really appreciated, and assist Dr. Dup in his work as a wildlife veterinarian.
+I spent two (too short!) amazing weeks, and I intend to return when I can!